Jennifer Wilber holds a B.A. in English and an Associate's in Computer Game and Simulation Design. She is a life-long gamer.

 The stages that stood out the most were the “Cosmic Way” tracks, which were clearly inspired by Mario Kart’s “Rainbow Road.”

 There is unlockable content, including new characters and vehicles.
-These unlockables can be earned quickly though normally gameplay.
+These unlockables can be earned quickly though normal gameplay.
 By the time I finished all four tours and the Adventure mode challenges once, I had already unlocked everything the game has to offer.
 This took about an hour, maybe two at the most.

 Hello Kitty Kruisers offers several games modes.
 In single player, you can choose from Quick Play, Tournament, or Adventure modes.
 With 2-4 players, you are limited to Quick Play or Tournament modes.
 These different modes are straight forward.